 The Age of Chivalry is Alive!
 Cheer on your Knight in the 5,000 seat arena of champions.
 Quite a spectacle, as two tons of horse, knight and armor gallop onto the field, prepared to do battle with ten-foot lances for a lady's honor.
 Spectators revel in the melee of falls, fights and galloping horses, cheering for their favorite knight until the winner is proclaimed.
-When the joust is over, stop at the Royal Stables and meet your champion and his steed.
+When the joust is over, stop by and meet your champion and his steed at the arena entry.

 Tournament Jousting is held three times a day in our Jousting Arena!

 2:30 - Crown Princes' Joust

 Why did people hold jousting tournaments?
 They were often held as celebrations – to mark a victory in battle, or the signing of a peace treaty, or a royal wedding.
 Sometimes they were held during wars, to keep soldiers busy and to train them.